skybert/skybert-net/src/talks/charset-and-encoding/slides.md

 ---

+Or just

+---

+# ���

+---

 ## Goals for this talk

+> Know

-- Understand what a character set is
+- What a character set is
-- Understand what an encoding is
+- What an encoding is
-- Ability to differentiate encoding problems from rendering problems
+- Differentiate encoding problems from display problems
 - Debunk 2 myths

 ---

-## Shouldn't it say "Kjører" here?

-> KjÃ¸rer

-and other questions
+You'll get a <h1>Quiz</h1> at the end, so pay attention!

 ---

-You'll get a *Quiz* at the end, so pay attention!

----
+## Crash course

-## Crash course: character sets and encodings
+### Character sets and encodings

 ---